SPONSORING DEPARTMENT: Department of Surgery, Section of Minimally Invasive and Robotic Surgery, University of Arizona, Tucson

 The fellow will:

-- Accumulate a sold foundation of specialized training and laboratory experience with laparoscopic procedures.
+-Accumulate a solid foundation of specialized training and laboratory experience with laparoscopic procedures.

 RELATIONSHIP OF PROGRAM ACTIVITIES TO OBJECTIVES